Federal Direct Parent PLUS Loan

-The Direct Parent PLUS Loan is a credit based unsubsidized loan for parents of dependent students.
-The PLUS loan is designed to assist with educational expenses up to the cost of attendance minus all other financial assistance.
+The Federal Direct Parent PLUS Loan is a credit based unsubsidized loan for parents of dependent students.
+The Federal Direct PLUS loan is designed to assist with educational expenses up to the cost of attendance minus all other financial assistance.

 When to Apply

-- The ideal time to apply for a DL PLUS loan is after June 1 for the current academic year.
+- The ideal time to apply for a Federal Direct PLUS loan is after April 1 of the current academic year.

-- It is recommended that borrowers apply for the DL Parent PLUS for the full academic year.
+- It is recommended that borrowers apply for the Federal Direct Parent PLUS for the full academic year.

 Who can Apply